 When you buy your Cane Corso puppy from a reputed breeder who is willing to share information about the bloodlines etc, then you can expect to shell out anywhere between $1500 to $4000 for it.
 Raising a Cane Corso is also pretty expensive-you might have to spend at least $100 per month in food, medicines and vet bills etc and that is an estimate on the lower side.

-- This is a dominant breed.
-So take care that you start training your Cane Corso puppy from a young age to establish its position in the family.
+- The Cane Corso is a dominant breed, so take care that you start training your puppy from a young age to establish its position in the family.
 Crate training, lead training and proper socialization are very important for your Corso.

 - With proper conditioning, he can be a great companion to your children.